PhillyChapbookReview.org Submissions (header)

 • Length varies, depending on the type of piece.
 Features and interviews of a single author or publisher should be at least 1,000 words.

-• Digital galleys and advance reader copies of poetry chapbooks can be sent in PDF format with a brief description and author bio to the email below.
+• Digital galleys and advance reader copies of poetry books can be sent in PDF format with a brief description and author bio to the email below.

 • Feel free to include a brief pitch about the book and the author.
 Tell us why we should love a book and prioritize it.
 Not too long, please.
 We may request for a physical copy to be sent, if chosen for review.